One-Time Compilation of Device-Level Instructions for Quantum Subroutines: Re-optimization and Re-calibration

 \revision{Changes in gate parameters, such as rotation angles, do not often result in significant structural changes in the circuit, even with a complete circuit-level re-transpilation.
 If error rate drifts could be accurately predicted, high level circuit optimization could dynamically remap programs onto less error prone qubits; no such accurate prediction exists today.}

 In typical \ac{vqe} programs, re-optimizing and re-compiling the circuit between iterations results in some gate count and circuit duration changes.
 These changes, however, are due to non-determinism in mapping and routing algorithms and not because of significant circuit re-optimization.
 If the transpilation is seeded, these variations vanish.
-Frequent exits out of the host-kernel loop are largely unnecessary, and instead, it is more favorable to highly optimize the original parameterized circuit and then require only a single kernel compilation. \revision{In some implementations of variational algorithms, for example ADAPT-VQE \cite{Grimsley2019}, the circuit structure itself is a variational parameter and different circuit substructures are added at each iteration.
+Frequent exits out of the host-kernel loop are largely unnecessary, and instead, it is more favorable to highly optimize the original parameterized circuit and then require only a single kernel compilation. \revision{In some implementations of variational algorithms, e.g. ADAPT-VQE \cite{Grimsley2019}, the circuit structure itself is a variational parameter and different circuit substructures are added at each iteration.
 Circuit re-optimization could result in significantly reduced depth or gate count, both the primary sources of error.
-Often these components are small and re-optimizing every iteration is unnecessary because few gate cancellations are expected.
-It is more practical to periodically force re-optimization of the circuit which will also require a recompilation of the kernel, while still avoiding re-compilation at each iteration.
-If there are significant circuit changes warranting re-optimzations every iteration, \ac{dlpc} would still accommodate this due to the underlying shared structure of the native gate set (see Sec.~\ref{subsec:beyond_qci}).}
+However, re-compiling every iteration adds minimal gain, and it is more practical to periodically force re-optimization of the circuit which will also require a recompilation of the kernel.
+If there are significant circuit changes warranting re-optimizations every iteration, \ac{dlpc} would still accommodate this due to the underlying shared structure of the native gate set (see Sec.~\ref{subsec:beyond_qci}).}